IAN BELL

 - Free Range - (Free Range 1996)

-- A Grand Musical Entertainment - (Sound Reconstructions 1990)
+Traditional and contemporary songs about farming and agriculture.- A Grand Musical Entertainment - (Sound Reconstructions 1990)

 As a freelance broadcaster I have written and presented features for CBC Radio: